 A crown (or cap) is a covering that encases the entire tooth surface restoring it to its original shape and size.
 A crown protects and strengthens tooth structure that cannot be restored with fillings or other types of restorations.

-Although there are several types of crowns, porcelain (tooth colored crown) are the most popular.
+Although there are several types of crowns, porcelain (tooth-colored crown) are the most popular.
 They are highly durable and will last many years, but like most dental restorations, they may eventually need to be replaced.
-Porcelain crowns are made to match the shape, size, and color or your teeth giving you a natural, long-lasting beautiful smile.
+Porcelain crowns are made to match the shape, size, and color of your teeth giving you a natural, long-lasting beautiful smile.

 Dentures and Partial Dentures

 Complete dentures are used when all of the teeth are missing, while partial dentures are used when some natural teeth remain.
 A partial denture not only fills in the spaces created by missing teeth, but it also prevents other teeth from shifting.

 You may consider dentures if you have: